Americano and Long Black are two popular Espresso-based coffee drinks.

-However, with Long Black, when the espresso is extracted directly to the surface of hot water, the crema layer remains preserved.
+However, with Long Black, the espresso is extracted directly to the surface of hot water, and the crema layer remains preserved.

 Americanos are typically prepared with more water than Long Blacks, which makes them more watered down and smooth.

-In Typical Aussie Cafe, the serving size of Long black is almost half compared to Americano that’s why they are more potent and rich in coffee flavors.
+In Typical Aussie Cafe, the serving size of Long black is almost half compared to Americano which is why they are stronger and rich in coffee flavors.

-As both Americano and Long black is prepared with the double shot of Espresso the amount of caffeine remains the same which is around 120-133 mg.
+As both Americano and Long black are prepared with the double shot of Espresso the amount of caffeine remains the same which is around 120-133 mg.

 Americano vs Long Black | So What’s Better?

-Personally, I prefer a Long Black as I enjoy the stronger flavor and apperance of the Crema layer at the top.
+Personally, I prefer a Long Black as I enjoy the stronger flavor and appearance of the Crema layer at the top.